Some celebrities know their skin. These are the celebrity skin care tips worth listening to…

 Try the following instead:

-Milk has natural lactic acid which softens skin and gives it a glow.
-Although the benefits that come from a topical spritz like this are debatable, it's certainly more interesting than simple water.
+Although the benefits that come from a topical spritz like this are debatable, it is more interesting than simple water.
 Plus, who wouldn’t want skin like Cindy Crawford…

 Beyonce uses the drug store staple Aquaphor as a eye makeup remover.
 This is a great skin care tip!